typescript-package/data/README.md

 ### `WeakData`

-The `WeakData` class is an abstract base class that stores data in a static `WeakMap`.
+The `WeakData` class is a concrete class that stores data in a static `WeakMap`.

 ```typescript
 import { WeakData } from '@typescript-package/data';